-The Senior Preparatory phase includes learners from Grades 4 up to and including Grade 7 (an age group ranging from 9 to 13 years).
-This is an important phase in the development of children where we are faced with the challenges of preparing the children for high school, and the responsibilities which go with high school.
+The Senior Preparatory phase includes learners from Grade 4 to Grade 7 (an age group ranging from 9 to 13 years).
+This is an important phase in the development of children where we are faced with the challenges of preparing the children for High School, and the responsibilities which go with High School.
 The design and methodology of our curriculum implementation takes this into account.

 We strive to build on the needs of the individual from the points of knowledge, skills, values, concepts and attitudes.
-A rich and stimulating programme is offered which recognises the core learning areas including the first language (English), Maths and Natural Science.
+A rich and stimulating programme is offered which recognises the core learning areas including, English Home Language, Mathematics and Natural Science.

-Balance and enrichment are provided in the other learning areas including Afrikaans, offered as an additional first language or a second language, Human and Social Sciences (HSS), Economic Management Sciences (EMS), Art and Culture, Technology, Drama, Computers, and Environmental Studies.
+Balance and enrichment are provided in the other learning areas including Afrikaans, offered as an additional first language, Human and Social Sciences (HSS), Economic Management Sciences (EMS), Art and Culture, Technology, Computers, and outdoor classroom activities that includes Environmental Studies.

-Physical Education (PE) also forms a core component of the curriculum, where general fitness and muscular toning are achieved through athletics, cross country, swimming, netball, hockey and cricket- as well as several individual sports like archery, mountain biking and horse riding.
+Physical Education (PE) also forms a core component of the curriculum, where general fitness and muscular toning are achieved.
+These core skills aid learners to improve their abilities in extra mural activities such as athletics, cross country, swimming, netball, hockey, soccer and cricket- as well as several individual sports like archery, mountain biking, tennis and horse riding.

-The different learning areas as specified by the National Curriculum (as mentioned above) are taught in an integrated manner with specialist teaching provided in Maths, English and Afrikaans.
+The different learning areas as specified by the National Curriculum (as mentioned above) are taught in an integrated manner with specialist teaching provided in Mathematics, English and Afrikaans.